INotCat/Stock-Crawler-Analyzer/README.md

-# CodeGenerator.java
+# HtmlParser.java
-CodeGenerator is a simple translator that translates a mermaid code file into java code file, but not all data types could be translated.
+HtmlParser.java is a simple crawler and can also analyze the stock values without importing any Math librabry.

 ## Usage
 For Mac